deoostfrees/Parvus/README.md

 ### Localization

-If you need localization, you can import the language module and set it as an option.
+Import the language module and set it as an option for localization:

 ```js
 import de from 'parvus/src/l10n/de'